 Subscribe to the competitor blog’s RRS feed.

-Once you’ve researched their content, you can determine the frequency of publications and the quality of the text, and most importantly you can see how it compares to yours.
+Once you’ve researched their blog, you can determine the frequency of publications and the quality of the text, and most importantly you can see how it compares to yours.

-You may find your competitor has 300 blog posts (publishing once every business day), 35 case studies, 50 podcasts, and 10 videos.
+You may find your competitor has 300 blog posts (publishing once every business day).
 You also note that this competitor focuses on three topics in their content: data mining applications, business intelligence, and data visualization.
 But they have pretty low content related to artificial intelligence and its rising importance in our age!
 This is a weak place where you could easily overtake their market share.

 This includes product descriptions, product reviews by customers, help articles, forum activities, product photography, and more.

-For example, the forum topics can give you valuable information about user experience (UX) and to show you which product areas are difficult to use.
+For example, the forum topics can give you information about user experience (UX) and the product areas that are difficult to use.

-The product description will give you an idea of how competitors explain their products and communicate details and benefits.
+The product description will show you how competitors explain their products and communicate benefits.
 Spot what information is missing in descriptions and think why.

-3. Track testimonials and case studies on competitor’s website
+5. Track testimonials and case studies on the competitor’s website

-To stay on top of who are the most valuable customers of your competitors and how they are winning or losing clients, you need to track and analyze their testimonial pages, case study pages, YouTube channel, and other pages where they feature quotes.
+To find out the most valuable customers of your competitors and how they are winning clients, you need to track their testimonial pages, case study pages, YouTube channel, and other pages where they feature quotes.

 Are competitors adding new case studies or customer testimonials on or off their web pages?

-Check these pages regularly as they are an important part of the competitive market research that shows how effectively your competitor builds brand strength across your industry.
+Check these pages regularly.
+They are a vital part of the competitive marketing intelligence that shows how effectively your competitor builds brand strength.

 Content takes on various forms, and it won’t always be only on your competitors’ websites.